 Director of Communications

 Kathryn Rodenmeyer, APR, is the Director of Communications for the CHCAMS.
 She has more than 30 years of experience in public relations and media production.
 Kathryn has run trade and non-profit organizations, implemented public relations initiatives, and produced award-winning TV documentaries during her career.
 Her most recent media work was for Mississippi Public Broadcasting’s health care series Southern Remedy.
 Kathryn received her bachelor’s degree in photojournalism from the University of Missouri-Columbia.
 She earned her accreditation in the practice of public relations (APR), sanctioned by the Public Relations Society of America.
-Kathryn is currently a part-time master’s degree student at the University of Mississippi Medical Center’s School of Population Health to earn a post-baccalaureate Advanced Certificate in Population Health Science (expected May 2022).
+Kathryn has completed some master’s degree coursework at the University of Mississippi Medical Center’s School of Population Health to earn a post-baccalaureate Advanced Certificate in Population Health Science (expected May 2022).